-Clear Blue's recurring revenues are a key differentiator, enabling the Company to deliver significant value to its customers in relationships that should last over ten years.
+Clear Blue's Illumience &EaaS recurring services revenue are a key differentiator, enabling the Company to deliver significant value to its customers in relationships that should last over ten years.
 This results in the significant long-term value of each customer contract the Company signs.